kukuu/AGILITY/white-paper/README-scaffolding.md

 1. Define the solution clearly.

-2. Manage internal and external stakeholders who will interface with his software.
+2. Manage internal and external stakeholders who will interface with the software.
 Consider the following:

 ```